oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 phase.
 When an optimization is logged via the `report` method, it is attributed to the current phase.
 When a phase is exited, the current phase is updated to the parent of the just exited phase.

-The ASCII art below is a snippet of an optimization tree.
+The diagram below is a snippet of an optimization tree.

 ```
                                   RootPhase